MichaelCurrin/nuxt-default-quickstart/README.md

 ## Deploy

+### SSR

-Build for production and then launch server.
+Build for production and then launch the Node server.

 ```sh
 $ yarn build
 $ yarn start
 ```

+### Static

-Generate static project to `dist` directory.
+Generate static build output in `dist` directory.
+This can be deployed as a GitHub Pages site.

 ```sh
 $ yarn generate
 ```

-This can be deployed as a GitHub Pages site.

 Recommended: